The exceptional zero conjecture for symmetric powers of CM modular forms: the ordinary case: Introduction

 The exceptional zero conjecture concerns the zeroes of $p$-adic $L$-functions occurring at critical integers for a \textit{trivial reason} (namely, the vanishing of the interpolation factor).
 Given a ($p$-ordinary) motive $M$, there is conjecturally a $p$-adic function $L_p(s,M,\chi)$ (the \textit{analytic $p$-adic $L$-function of $M$}) interpolating the twisted values of the (usual) archimedean $L$-function $L(s,M,\chi)$ at its critical integers (in the sense of Deligne's article \cite{D79}).
 This interpolation takes the form

 where $\mc{E}(a,M,\chi)$ is a fairly simple arithmetic fudge factor called the \textit{interpolation factor}, $\Omega_{a,M,\chi}$ is some period (present to obtain algebraicity of values), and $a$ varies over the critical integers of $M$.
 For certain choices of $a$ and $\chi$ (and $M$), it can happen that $\mc{E}(a,M,\chi)$ vanishes, causing a trivial vanishing of the $p$-adic $L$-function.
 Such an occurrence is called a \textit{trivial zero} (or an \textit{exceptional zero}) of $L_p(s,M,\chi)$.
 Since the $p$-adic interpolation of $L$-values is a fruitful approach to understanding their arithmetic, it is worth attempting to correct the loss of information that occurs at a trivial zero.
 This is where the exceptional zero conjecture comes in.
-Supposing $\mc{E}(a_0,M,\chi_0)=0$ and $L(a_0,M,\chi_0)\neq0$, let $\mc{E}^+(a_0,M,\chi_0)$ be $\mc{E}(a_0,M,\chi_0)$ with its vanishing factors removed.\footnote{The interpolation factor is a product of ``Euler-like'' factors, some of which might vanish.} The exceptional zero conjecture for $(a_0, M, \chi_0)$ can be then be stated in two parts. \begin{conjecture}[Exceptional zero conjecture, vaguely]\footnote{ We say \textit{vaguely} here not only because we have left several terms undefined, but mostly since our notation $L_p(s,M,\chi)$ is more evocative than accurate.
-Really there are $p$ branches of the $p$-adic $L$-function and the limit should be taken along the branch where the trivial zero occurs.
-For the precise formula we prove, see Theorem \ref{TheoremA} below. }\mbox{} \begin{enumerate} \item There is an ``analytic $L$-invariant'' $\mc{L}_p^{\an}(a_0,M,\chi_0)\in\CC_p^\times$ such that
+The factor $\mc{E}(a,M,\chi)$ is a product of ``Euler-like'' factors, some of which may vanish for a specific triple $(a_0,M,\chi_0)$.
+Denote by $e(a_0,M,\chi_0)$ the number of vanishing factors and let $\mc{E}^+(a_0,M,\chi_0)$ be $\mc{E}(a_0,M,\chi_0)$ with the vanishing factors removed.
+Supposing $L(a_0,M,\chi_0)\neq0$, the exceptional zero conjecture for $(a_0, M, \chi_0)$ can be then be stated in two parts.

+\begin{conjecture}[Exceptional zero conjecture, vaguely]\footnote{ We say \textit{vaguely} here not only because we have left several terms undefined, but mostly since our notation $L_p(s,M,\chi)$ is more evocative than accurate.
+Really there are $p-1$ branches of the $p$-adic $L$-function and the limit should be taken along the branch where the trivial zero occurs.
+For the precise formulas we prove, see Theorems \ref{TheoremA} and \ref{TheoremB} below. }\mbox{} \begin{enumerate} \item The order of vanishing of $L_p(s,M,\chi_0)$ at $s=a_0$ is $e(a_0,M,\chi_0)$.
+We may therefore define the ``analytic $L$-invariant'' $\mc{L}_p^{\an}(a_0,M,\chi_0)\in\CC_p^\times$ by